 With all our focus on reducing emissions, one thing is clear, electricity is fuel for the future.
 Keeping our bills down, once the best deal is found, boils down to using electricity wisely.
 We can change our behaviours – for example, only boil enough water for our intended use.
 It’s an often said fraise, but it’s true, and an easily applied concept to other areas of the house.
 Only use what you need to use.
-Here are some tips for being energy efficient at home
+Here are some tips for being energy efficient at home, help the enivonment and saving money at the same time!

 We often have electronics in more than one room now.
 Keeping unnecessary equipment turned off at the plug will help.
 Smart plugs are even better.
 Usually controllable from your mobile phone, any item that can be plugged into a wall socket can be controlled.
 With the proviso that the amp rating of the smart plug is suitable these are great, some can be programmed to turn on and off in a timed schedule.
 Taking any need to remember to be efficient away!